 Using the London Underground: Everything You Need to Know

 European cities are known for their excellent public transportation and London is no exception.
-Whether you’re trying to get around to visit London’s attractions with your family or by yourself, the London Underground is the way to go.
+When you’re trying to get around the city to visit museums, go shopping or see the sights, either with your family or by yourself, using the London Underground is the way to go.

-Taking public transit in another country can feel a bit overwhelming at first, but don’t worry.
+We know that taking public transport in another country can feel a bit overwhelming at first, but don’t worry.
 We’ve put together this useful guide to help you navigate the London Underground, so you can venture around the city like a local.

 People using the London underground exiting the train in London.